Geylang Serai Bazaar trends: Halal mentaiko beef cubes and mee kuah in a bucket

 Find Sofnade at Stall 4 outside Tanjong Katong Complex and Stalls 243 and 244 outside the Muslim Converts' Association.

-Businesses are churning out more creative ways to enjoy the ever-popular iced milk tea.
+Businesses are churning out more creative ways to enjoy the ever-popular iced milk tea this year.
 Hot on the heels of the “halal Butterbeer” trend is IceBurnz’s Butterfoam Milk Tea (S$4) in the flavours coconut matcha, dark salted chocolate, Kinder Bueno, Hokkaido matcha and Nutella.

 BREWUP has also added Iced Speculoos Milk Tea (S$5) to their already popular flavours, which include maple lemon, masala, pandan and rose milk (S$4 each).